STEELISI/DISCERN/docs/README.md

 which provides resources and services in support of security and privacy research.
 Our approach is to conduct malicious activities on the infrastructure in a controlled fashion, alongside legitimate activities from SPHERE users, and to produce datasets that capture those malicious and benign activities.
-Our goal is that these datasets will enable research into new defenses to better secure the nation's cyberinfrastructure resources.
+These datasets will enable research into new defenses to better secure the nation's cyberinfrastructure resources.

 ## tools